TESS-Laboratory/Doyle_et_al_GEDI_validation_forest_condition/README.md

 **To evaluate the use of GEDI data to inform forest condition along a gradient of forest degradation, this study aimed to:**

-(A) Compare the relative accuracy of estimated height profiles and canopy cover derived from spaceborne lidar against comparable metrics derived from airborne lidar (ALS), across various forest conditions
+(A) Compare the relative accuracy of estimated height profiles and canopy cover derived from spaceborne lidar against comparable metrics derived from airborne lidar (ALS), across various forest conditions.

-(B) Evaluate GEDI forest structure variation along a gradient of forest condition (C) Investigate the potential of principal component analysis to derive a continuous descriptor of forest condition that characterises the forest degradation continuum, using GEDI data.
+(B) Evaluate GEDI forest structure variation along a gradient of forest condition.

+(C) Investigate the potential of principal component analysis to derive a continuous descriptor of forest condition that characterises the forest degradation continuum, using GEDI data.

 ## File structure